Kiko Casilla: Return to Real Madrid

 On 17 July 2015, Casilla returned to Real Madrid on a five-year contract for €6 million.
 He made his competitive debut on 31 October, in a 3–1 win over UD Las Palmas.

 Casilla played understudy to Keylor Navas in his first season, appearing in seven official matches.
 Two of those came in the group stage of the UEFA Champions League, as the tournament ended in conquest.

-On 9 August 2016, Casilla was in goal for injured Navas in the 3–2 victory against fellow Spaniards Sevilla for the UEFA Super Cup, in Trondheim.
+On 9 August 2016, Casilla was in goal for injured Navas in the 3–2 victory against fellow Spaniards Sevilla in the UEFA Super Cup, in Trondheim.
 He managed to contribute more in his second year, and the club won the national championship after a five-year wait.
 His Champions League input consisted of the 2–1 group phase defeat of Sporting CP, as they again emerged victorious in the competition.

 Casilla made two appearances in the Champions League and 17 in all competitions during 2017–18, as Madrid won their third consecutive and 13th overall title in the tournament.
 In the following campaign, after the summer signing of Chelsea's Thibaut Courtois, he was further demoted down the pecking order.